 What 2026 Could Bring:

-Based on what’s trending across the real estate industry and tech sector, here are some areas that have potential to grow in 2026.
+Based on what’s trending across the real estate profession and tech sector, here are some areas that have potential to grow in 2026.

 • AI Assisted Communication